valoq/bwscripts/README.md

 ========
 Bubblewrap example scripts

-This repository contains some tools for working with bubblewrap as well as example profile scripts for several programs to show how bubblewrap can be used to sandbox applications.
+This repository contains example profile scripts for several programs to show how bubblewrap can be used to sandbox applications.

 Install